intel/llvm/clang/docs/SYCLFERFCIntegrationHeaderFooter.md

 The function call operator of this object has the contents of the kernel invocation.
 The device compiler then generates a caller in the form of an OpenCL kernel function that calls this function object.

-For details of this transformation, see 'Lowering of SYCL-Kernel'. // TODO: Add link
+For details of this transformation, see `Lowering of SYCL-Kernel`. // TODO: Add link

 The integration header then describes the fields of the kernel objects as follows: